 Our Nursery is part of the main school building, and has four separate registration bases.
 Children are able to access the whole Nursery throughout the day, and enjoy free-flow access to our vast EYFS outdoor space.
 It’s a colourful and stimulating indoor environment that’s specially designed for children of this age; everything is on their level, from the toilets and sinks to the countertops and seating, and there are different areas for roleplay, art, music and much more.

-We currently have four nursery classes during the week:
+We currently have two nursery classes during the week:

 - One full time class which runs Monday to Friday, 9am – 3pm

-- Our 30 hour provision will be Monday to Friday from 9am – 3pm
+- Our 30 hour provision is Monday to Friday from 9am – 3pm

 We know that starting Nursery is a big step for the children – and parents!
 To make it as easy as possible for everyone we start with a home visit by two members of the Nursery team a few weeks before your child is due to join us.
 One person will interact with the child, using a selection of activities including storybooks, while the other member of staff will have an informal discussion with you.